ycast-tech/Simple-SQL-Queries/README.md

 >There are no login attempts made from any other country?

-2. Next, I need to check if login attempts were made outside of the organization's working hours (09:00 - 17:00).
+2. Next, I need to check if login attempts were made outside of the organization's working hours.

 ```sql
 SELECT username, login_date, login_time